kgdunn/python-basic-notebooks/README.md

 [Notebook 10: https://yint.org/pybasic10](https://yint.org/pybasic10)

-* Statistics and Data Visualization: combined and continued
 * Goals of your data analysis project broken down
 * Data tables; correlations; pie charts are not so useful
 * Time-series; trends, induced delay from a moving average, random walks